MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 ## InPrivate mode and Conditional Access

 An embedded search box will be disabled if the page or site is opened in an InPrivate window.
 Also, with Azure AD Conditional Access support in Microsoft Edge, Bing.com doesn't support Azure AD sign in when using InPrivate mode.
-For more information about Conditional Access in Edge, see [Microsoft Edge and Conditional Access](/deployedge/ms-edge-security-conditional-access#accessing-conditional-access-protected-resources-in-microsoft-edge).
+For more information about Conditional Access in Microsoft Edge, see [Microsoft Edge and Conditional Access](/deployedge/ms-edge-security-conditional-access#accessing-conditional-access-protected-resources-in-microsoft-edge).

+If you have questions or comments about adding or using an embedded search box, share them with us at [aka.ms/ESB](aka.ms/ESB).